almaan/eggplant/README.md

   - `estimate-number-of-landmarks.ipynb` - notebook that shows how the lower bound for the number of landmarks to be used in each analysis was estimated.
 - `test/` - unit tests
 - `landmark-selection/chart.py` - a (very basic) script for landmark selection.
 This is in experimental mode and not considered as a part of the `eggplant` package.
-- `conda/eggplant.yml` - a minimal conda environment.
+- `conda/eggplant.yaml` - a minimal conda environment.
 Using this you should be able to execute all notebooks found in `notebooks/`
+- `docs/`  - contains the source code for the [Documentation](https://spatial-eggplant.readthedocs.io/en/latest/).
+The documentation is built using [Sphinx](https://www.sphinx-doc.org/en/master/) and is hosted on [ReadTheDocs](https://readthedocs.org/).

 ## Reproducibility
-All the analyses presented in the main manuscript are found in the `notebooks` folder, see the structure section above for a clear account of what analysis each notebook (`.ipynb` file) is associated with.
+All the analyses presented in the main manuscript together with their results are found in the `notebooks` folder, see the structure section above for a clear account of what analysis each notebook (`.ipynb` file) is associated with.